-Completing the forms: The GS2-14, Master's/Specialist en route to Ph.D.
-Degree Curriculum form, must include a minimum of 30 credit hours required for the master's degree.
+Completing the forms: The GS2-14, Master's/Specialist en route to Doctoral Degree Curriculum form, must include a minimum of 30 credit hours required for the master's degree.
 At least one-half of the required courses for the en route master's degree or specialist degree must be selected from those numbered 8000 or above.
 This applies to any transfer credits as well.
 Transfer credits must not have been used to satisfy the requirements for any other degree and must have been completed within the six-year period preceding the date on which this Clemson's master's degree or specialist degree will be awarded.
 There are no exceptions to this requirement.
+Students who have already completed their Clemson master's degree have met these requirements and should not complete or submit a GS2-14.

-The GS2 Plan of Study required for the doctoral degree must also include a minimum of 30 credit hours, where 24 of those credit hours are unique to the doctoral degree (i.e., not also included on the GS2-14 form).
+The GS2 Plan of Study required for the doctoral degree must also include a minimum of 30 credit hours, where 24 of those credit hours are unique to the doctoral degree (i.e., not also included on the GS2-14 form or, in the case of a student who has already completed their master's degree, the final GS2 plan of study for their completed Clemson master's degree).
 Therefore, the GS2 Plan of Study for the doctoral degree must include:

-- A) a minimum of 18 unique credit hours of dissertation research, - B) a minimum of 6 additional unique credit hours of dissertation research or coursework, - C) a minimum of 12 credit hours of coursework, some or all of which may also be included on the GS2-14 for the en route master's degree or specialist degree.
+- A) a minimum of 18 unique credit hours of dissertation research, - B) a minimum of 6 additional unique credit hours of dissertation research or coursework, - C) a minimum of 12 credit hours of coursework - The 12 credit hours of coursework in part 'C' may include any non-research courses listed in part B above - The 12 credit hours of coursework may also include any non-research courses listed on the GS2-14 for the en route master's degree or specialist degree, or any non-research courses listed on the final GS2 for their completed Clemson master's degree. - The 12 credit hours of coursework may also include additional unique non-research graduate credit hours (not listed in the GS2-14, or their final GS2 for their completed Clemson master's degree).